itzg/docker-minecraft-server/elasticsearch/README.md

     docker-compose scale master=3

-## Auto transport/http discovery with Swarm Mode
+## Multiple Network Binding, such as Swarm Mode

-When using Docker Swarm mode (starting with 1.12), the overlay and ingress network interfaces are assigned multiple IP addresses.
-As a result, it creates confusion for the transport publish logic even when using the special value `_eth0_`.

-To resolve this, add
+When using Docker Swarm mode the container is presented with multiple ethernet devices.
+By default, all global, routable IP addresses are configured for Elasticsearch to use as `network.host`.

+That discovery can be overridden by providing a specific ethernet device name to `DISCOVER_TRANSPORT_IP` and/or `DISCOVER_HTTP_IP`, such as

     -e DISCOVER_TRANSPORT_IP=eth0

-replacing `eth0` with another interface within the container, if needed.

-The same can be done for publish/binding of the http module by adding:

     -e DISCOVER_HTTP_IP=eth2

 ## Heap size and other JVM options